 themselves will do this for free.

-your needs, timings and design fee budgets.
-Some will offer you to visit their offices or show you
+needs, timings and design fee budgets.
+Some will offer you to visit their offices or show you examples of their

-is also negative on your own vision.
-It has been my experience that many homeowners can get side tracked
+also negative on your own vision.
+It has been my experience that many homeowners can get side tracked or have

 Therefore if a visiting architect or designer expresses an alternative option or thinks that you